dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding_training.md

 taken into account while for context words only the token itself is taken into account.

-GluonNLP provides an `nlp.model.train.FasttextEmbeddingModel` Block which defines the fastText style embedding with subword support.
+GluonNLP provides an `nlp.model.train.FasttextEmbeddingModel` block which defines the fastText style embedding with subword support.
 It can be used
 for training, but also supports loading models trained with the original C++